Queen Dugu Jialuo — Smart and Monogamous Worshiper

 Departure of Queen Dugu and Grand Memorial Ceremonies

 A few years after this affair, Queen Dugu departed; her posthumous title was honored as Queen Wen Xian.

 The most powerful and brilliant prime minister of the Sui Dynasty, also the one that led Sui’s army united the whole of the nation, was sent to manage Dugu's funeral and to construct her cemetery.

 Emperor Yang Jian, who was quite frugal and barely wear fancy clothes in his entire life, this time, held a series of grand memorial activities and built a huge and luxurious memorial palace for her (over 600,000 square meters).

 About one year after Dugu’s death, her husband passed away as well and was buried with her together.

-Besides the influential Sui Dynasty that they built together, and a series of political achievements, beautiful and sincere love story of this splendid couple have been eulogized for more than a thousand years.
+Besides the influential Sui Dynasty that they built together, and a series of political achievements, the beautiful and sincere love stories of this splendid couple have been eulogized for more than a thousand years.

 Mausoleum of Queen Dugu and Emperor Wen of Sui in Shaanxi Province — Tai Ling